-The English Club encourages interest and participation in cultural activities that are related to literature and language.
-Habitat for Humanity is open to all students interested in this ministry.
-The International Student Association provides support to international students and helps them to make the transition to university life in the United States.
+Book Club encourages interest and participation in cultural activities that are related to literature.
+The International Student Club provides support to international students and helps them to make the transition to university life in the United States.
 The Pre-Health Society is an organization helping future doctors, pharmacists, dentists, nurses, and veterinarians complete their undergraduate work and gain entrance into their chose professional schools.
 The Pre-PT Student Organization is open to all students with an interest in the field of physical therapy.
 In addition to being a service organization, it disseminates information about the SBU physical therapy program and the physical therapy profession.
 Enactus is a service and project-oriented group open to all students who believe in the principles of open markets and free enterprise.
 Sigma Mu Theta is comprised of wives of students preparing for the ministry and other church-related vocations.
+One in Four is a social organization which educates students about relationship abuse on the college campus.